tinloof/eslint-plugin-better-styled-components/docs/rules/sort-rules-alphabetically.md

-# Styles are sorted alphabetically. (sort-rules-alphabetically)
+# Styles are sorted alphabetically. (sort-declarations-alphabetically)

 Please describe the origin of the rule here.